Corasinth/k-plus/README.md

 It's designed to be configurable and flexible; supporting as many layers as you'd like to include.
 Once configured, a compiled version (along with the `settings.ini` file) can easily be carried on a flash drive and run on any Windows device, letting you use your layers between devices.

 Each layer is setup using AHK's hotkeys.
 This can be a little complex if you aren't used to AHK, but is pretty flexible.
-With AutoHotKey script and k-plus you can toggle layers, use chords (on their own, or as global modifiers), create multipress options, dead keys, and set up variable length presses (for use in implementing Autoshift and similar features).
+With AutoHotKey script and k-plus you can toggle layers, use chords (on their own, or as global modifiers), create multipress options, dead keys, set up variable length presses (for use in implementing Autoshift and similar features), and implement your own custom code.

 AHK's own docs are the first place to turn for help managing specific hotkeys.
 However, in this README you can find explanations for using the template layer generator and managing the more useful features.

 If you find yourself needing advanced features, however, or planning on a set of layers that makes heavy use of them, you might benefit more from some of the software found in the [Additional Resources](#additional-resources) section.
 Ultimately, this set of scripts was designed around my personal use, and while you may find it useful it won't be as well implemented as more actively maintained/developed software.

+K-plus is best for setting up simple layers, especially toggle-layers as opposed to mod-layers, or for complex and customized layers that take advantage of AHK being a full scripting language.
+For layers of intervening complexity, other programs may be better.
+K-plus is not the best at implementing compose sequences, as you'd have to set up the code yourself, and currently can be a bit tedious to setup.

 If you just want some simple remapped layers (for programming for example) skip to [Remapping](#remapping)